How To Fix 404 Errors On Your Website

 Report On Loss From 404 Errors

 Any broken link checker or error monitoring tool you use needs to tell you what the 404 error is costing you.
-When visitors encounter broken pages, they leave and that means potential customers are clicking away from your website.
-Or, if Google is encountering lots of errors when crawling your website, that could be costing you rankings in key search results.
-You need to know how many visitors you are losing due to 404 errors.
+When visitors encounter broken pages, they leave your website without engaging or converting.
+In other words, potential customers are clicking away from your website.
+Or, if Google is encountering lots of 404 not-found errors when crawling your website, that could be costing you rankings in key search results.
+You need to know how many visitors and how many conversions you are losing due to 404 errors.
 This helps you prioritize fixing the 404 errors alongside the thousands of other things you have to do.

 Finding errors is one thing.
-What you really need though is to fix 404 errors—and not all error monitoring and link check tools will do that.
-Some tools might tell you where the broken links are located while others might suggest places to redirect the error.
-The more help the link check tool provides advice on how to fix, the faster you can fix the 404 error and the faster you can stop losing customers due to those 404 errors.
+What you really need though is help fixing 404 errors—and not all error monitoring and link check tools will do that.
+Ideally, you want to find tools that tell you where the broken links are located on your website or elsewhere on the web.
+This makes correcting those broken links considerably easier.
+Other tools might suggest places to redirect the error, which can save you from having to spend time identifying the redirect destinations.
+In short, the more help the error monitoring tool provides, the faster you can fix the 404 error.

 Easy To Install & Configure

-All right, now that we understand what to expect and what data we need to find not-found errors, let’s talk about the different types of tools we have available.
+How do you monitor your website to find every not-found error?
+Let’s talk about the different types of tools we have available.

 How Crawl Tools Work

 One of the more popular tools for checking broken links that lead people to 404 errors on your website is the broken link crawl (or scan) tool.
-Crawl tools, like Screaming Frog or SiteLiner, check every link on your website to determine whether the link leads to a 404 error.
-(Side note: crawl tools can do a lot more than check for errors.)
+Crawl tools, like JetOctopus or Screaming Frog, check every link on your website to determine whether the link leads to a 404 error.
+(Crawl tools, of course, can do a lot more than check for not-found errors.)

 These types of tools can be incredibly helpful to quickly evaluate the health of the links within your website.
 Running a crawl can help you identify which links on your website are broken, which does help you identify the source of the error making it easier to know what to correct.
 Plus, these tools tend to be easy to install and configure.